 Exfoliation

-Even harsh facial scrubs, various cleansing brushes and cloths can have a negative impact on the skin barrier.
-Focus on using mild AHA acids and grain peelings that exfoliate gently.
-Lightly exfoliating products that can be used daily:
+Even overly abrasive facial scrubs, various cleansing brushes and cloths can have a negative impact on the skin barrier.
+Focus on using gentle AHA acids and grain peels that scrub gently.

-Evolve Liquid Radiance Glycolic Toner
+Gentle exfoliating products that can be used daily: Evolve Liquid Radiance Glycolic Toner

 Evolve Miracle Mask

-Face masks for dehydrated skin
+Face mask for dehydrated skin

 100% Pure Green Tea Water Bomb Mask

-Inlight Beauty Masks
+Inlight Beauty Masker

-If you also want a toner that can hydrate your face in front of the computer or during the day, rose water is a good choice.
+If you also want a facial toner that can hydrate your face in front of the computer or during the day, rose water is a good choice.

-When it comes to hydrating serums, hyaluronic acid is always a key ingredient.
-Remember that serums containing hyaluronic acid should always be applied to damp skin so that they have water to bind to the skin.
-We recommend these serums for a substantial moisture boost:
+When it comes to rehydrating serums, hyaluronic acid is always a key ingredient.
+Remember that serums containing hyaluronic acid should always be applied to damp skin so it has water to bind to the skin.

 If you already have (a lot of) hyaluronic acid in your skincare routine, you can use the following serum that doesn't contain hyaluronic acid: